yannlandry/yannlandry.photography-content/blog/iceland-winter-road-trip.md

 ### Vestrahorn

 [Vestrahorn](https://guidetoiceland.is/travel-iceland/drive/vestrahorn) is an extremely popular location to visit for photographers that make it to this part of Iceland.
-It's not uncommon to see pictures of that location on tourism ads promoting the country.
+It's not uncommon to see pictures of its jagged peaks on tourism ads promoting the country.

-People generally drive to Stokksnes (entry fee: ISK900/CAD8/USD7 per person), the peninsula that offers the best views of Vestrahorn.
+People generally drive to Stokksnes (entry fee: ISK900/CAD8/USD7 per person), the peninsula to the south that offers the best views of Vestrahorn.
 From there, sand dunes, rocks, a large black sand beach, and in the summer, lupins, can be used as foregrounds for landscape photography.
 I personally love using the waves crashing against the beach in my foreground.

 `class:full`![Stokksnes and Vestrahorn](images/blog/iceland-road-trip/vestrahorn-wave-3840.webp)